DataDog/dd-trace-rb/docs/GettingStarted.md

 * 1: The sampler automatically decided to keep the trace.
 * 2: The user asked the keep the trace.

 For now, priority sampling is disabled by default.
 Enabling it ensures that your sampled distributed traces will be complete.
-To enable the priorty sampling:
+To enable the priority sampling:

 ```rb
 Datadog.tracer.configure(priority_sampling: true)